LubinKerhuel/hugo/content/post/pitot-build/index.md

 ### Sensor static tests

 A 90 minutes lasting measurement is performed indoor without movements.
 Sensor output were logged at 100Hz.
-The figure below shows a slow drift.
+The figure below shows a slow drift (correlated with temperature or battery decay ?
+TBD).
 The sensor standard deviation measured on the overall measurement is 0.54 Pa (including the drift).

 {{< figure
 src="/img/pitot-darcy-prandtl-static-characteristic.png"
 link="/img/pitot-darcy-prandtl-static-characteristic.png"
 width="100%"
-title="Differential Sensor static characteristics" caption="90 minutes lasting static measurement indoor shows a slow drift and a standard deviation of 0.54 Pa.
+title="Experimental static characteristic of the MP3V5004dp differential pressure sensor" caption="90 minutes lasting static measurement indoor shows a slow drift and a standard deviation of 0.54 Pa.
 Resolution is 0.2041 Pa / LSB" numbered="true"
 >}}

+#### possible noise/offset sources

 The sensor is sensitive to its own orientation.
 Flipping the sensor up-side down creates an negative offset of 12.5mV (100 LSB[^LSB] with the analog to digital circuit setting).

 MCP5398 and MP3V5004dp are both powered with 3.3V.
 A linear voltage regulator ([MCP 1700](http://ww1.microchip.com/downloads/en/DeviceDoc/20001826D.pdf)) filter-out the 5V sensor board input to 3.3V.
 The analog signal remains however sensitive to fluctuation on the 5v input.
-Particularly, periodic peak noise (150 LSB) is noticed wheh a 3DR telemetry module was powered from the same 5V power supply.
+Particular attention should be taken with telemetry which pollute power supply if they do not have their dedicated regulator.
+Also the electromagnetic burst from telemetry module might pollute the overall electronic including the ground; A periodic burst correlated with MAVLink packets sent was noticed on pitot output (20 to 300 LSB, nothing noticed on IMU sensors) caused by a 3DR telemetry module when its antenna is placed too close to non protected electronics part.
+Problem solved by moving the antenna away and reducing the Tx emitting power.

 ## Flight setup